How to Master Adhesive Selection for Industrial Applications

 Fixture time is the interval when the bond is strong enough to be handled without external support.
 Full cure is the time required for the adhesive to reach its maximum chemical and mechanical properties.

-Laboratory testing confirms most industrial epoxies require 24 hours at 20°C to achieve their full rated strength of 20 N/mm².
+Laboratory testing confirms that most industrial epoxies require 24 hours at 20°C to achieve their full-rated strength of 20 N/mm².
 Rushing the process before this window closes often leads to catastrophic joint failure in structural components.

 Bonding metal to plastic in industrial environments

-You can bond these materials using structural acrylics like B3294 which are designed specifically for dissimilar substrates.
-These adhesives manage different thermal expansion rates to prevent bond line cracking during temperature fluctuations.
+You can bond these materials using structural acrylics such as S1500, which are designed for dissimilar substrates.
+These adhesives accommodate different thermal expansion rates to prevent bond-line cracking during temperature fluctuations.

 Experience since the 1990s shows these high-strength bonds can withstand vibration and impact in industrial applications requiring 20 N/mm² shear strength.
 We specify these for joints where mechanical fasteners are impractical or cause stress concentrations.